Giovanni Punto: Punto around Europe

-On arriving in Italy, Stich changed his name to Giovanni Punto (an approximate Italianisation of his name) and went to work in the orchestra of Josef Friedrich Wilhelm, Prince of Hohenzollern-Hechingen.
+On arriving in Italy, Stich changed his name to Giovanni Punto (an Italianisation of his surname, 'Stich' = 'point') and went to work in the orchestra of Josef Friedrich Wilhelm, Prince of Hohenzollern-Hechingen.
 From there he moved to Mainz, to the court orchestra, but left after a few years when they did not give him the post of Konzertmeister.
 After this he began to travel and play as a soloist, touring much of Europe including England.
 Charles Burney heard him play in Koblenz in 1772, describing Punto as "the celebrated French horn from Bohemia, whose taste and astonishing execution were lately so applauded in London".

 Punto was particularly active in Paris, playing there 49 times between 1776 and 1788, but his use of hand-stopping was criticized by some in London, possibly due to the novelty of the technique.
 In 1777, he was invited to teach the horn players in the private orchestra of George III.

 Punto also composed pieces to demonstrate his own virtuosity (a common practice then), which indicate that he was a master of quick arpeggios and stepwise passagework.

-In 1778 Punto met Mozart in Paris, after which Mozart reported to his father Leopold that "Punto plays magnifique."
-Punto was to play the horn part in Mozart's Sinfonia Concertante for Four Winds K297b but at the last minute this was dropped from the programme and subsequently lost.
-The same year Punto probably entered into an arrangements with some Parisian publishers; nearly all his subsequent compositions were published in Paris, whereas they were previously listed in Breitkopf's catalogue.
+In 1778 Punto met W. A. Mozart in Paris, after which Mozart reported to his father Leopold that "Punto plays magnifique".
+Punto was to play the horn part in Mozart's Sinfonia Concertante for Four Winds, K. 297b, but at the last minute this was dropped from the programme and subsequently lost.
+The same year Punto probably entered into an arrangement with some Parisian publishers; nearly all his subsequent compositions were published in Paris, whereas they were previously listed in Breitkopf's catalogue.
 A new horn was also made for him in 1778, a silver cor solo, which he used for the rest of his life.

 Punto sought a permanent position in which he could conduct as well as compose and play, and in 1781 he entered the service of Franz Ludwig von Erthal, the Prince-bishop of Würzburg, later moving to become the Konzertmeister (with a pension) for the Comte d’Artois (later to become Charles X of France) in Paris.
 He was successful enough in this role that in 1787 he was able to secure leave of absence and tour the Rhineland in his own coach, a mark of considerable wealth at the time.

-On returning to Paris in 1789 Punto was appointed conductor of the Théâtre des Variétés Amusantes, where he remained for ten years, leaving in 1799 when he was not appointed to the staff of the newly founded Paris Conservatoire.
+On returning to Paris in 1789, Punto was appointed conductor of the Théâtre des Variétés-Amusantes, where he remained for ten years, leaving in 1799 when he was not appointed to the staff of the newly founded Paris Conservatoire.
 Moving on to Vienna via Munich, Punto met Ludwig van Beethoven, who wrote his Op.
 17 Sonata for Horn and Piano for the two of them.
-They premiered the work on 18 April 1800 at the Burgtheater and played the work again the following month in Pest, Hungary.
+They premiered the work on 18 April 1800 at the Theater am Kärntnertor and played the work again the following month in Pest, Hungary.